1144 papal election: Election of Lucius II

 Pope Celestine II died on 8 March 1144 at Rome, after a pontificate of only five months.
 The election of his successor took place in the shadow of this municipal revolution, which opposed the secular rule of the Pope.
 Celestine II was unable to recover full control over the city of Rome; in addition he had to face also the demands of the king Roger II of Sicily.
 This problem remained unresolved on his death, because he had refused to confirm the privileges granted to Roger by his predecessor Innocent II.

-The cardinals present at Rome elected Cardinal Gerardo Caccianemici, priest of the titulus of S. Croce in Gerusalemme and former canon regular of S. Frediano di Lucca.
+The cardinals present at Rome elected Cardinal Gherardo Caccianemici, priest of the titulus of S. Croce in Gerusalemme and former canon regular of S. Frediano di Lucca.
 The details concerning the place of the election or the exact date of electoral proceedings are not registered.
 Since the elect was chancellor of the Holy See and close collaborator of both Innocent II and Celestine II, it may be assumed that the cardinals wanted to continue their policy, friendly towards the Empire and hostile towards the king Roger.
 The elect took the name Lucius II and received episcopal consecration on 12 March 1144.